-Sewer line collapse leads to governor's disaster declaration
+Michigan governor makes disaster declaration due to sinkhole

-FRASER, Mich.
-(AP) — Michigan’s governor has declared a state of emergency for a county north of Detroit following the collapse of a massive sewage line that — so far — has caused a football field-sized sinkhole.
+DETROIT (AP) — Michigan Gov. Rick Snyder declared a state of emergency Friday for Macomb County due to last month’s collapse of a massive sewage line that has caused a football field-sized sinkhole in one of its communities.

-The disaster declaration was made Friday by Gov. Rick Snyder and makes state resources available to Macomb County and communities affected by the sewer collapse.
+The disaster declaration makes state resources available to the county and communities affected by the sewer collapse.
+It also raises the possibility that state, and possibly federal funds, could be secured to pay for some of the work and costs.

-The sewer collapse was discovered Christmas Eve after a family in Fraser awoke to find their home sinking.
+The sewer collapse was discovered Christmas Eve after a family in Fraser, north of Detroit, awoke to find their home sinking.
+That house and two others have been condemned.
+Families in 19 other homes have been temporarily evacuated after water and gas services were cut.

+“The terrible situation in Fraser has displaced families and caused a burden to those living in the area,” Snyder said in a release.
+“The state is committed to using all of its resources and working with local partners to ensure this community recovers and residents return to a sense of normalcy.”

 Most Read Stories